-Additional information on the Gaeltacht School Recognition Scheme and on the Policy on Gaeltacht Education 2017-2022 is available on gov.ie.
+Additional information on the Gaeltacht School Recognition Scheme and on the Policy on Gaeltacht Education is available on gov.ie.

-Queries in relation to the operation of the Scheme and/or the Policy should be emailed to aog@education.gov.ie
+Queries in relation to the Gaeltacht School Recognition Scheme or the Policy on Gaeltacht Education should be emailed to aog@education.gov.ie.

-Muireann Tóibín Gaeltacht Education Unit / An tAonad um Oideachas Gaeltachta Department of Education / An Roinn Oideachais
+Lisa Nic Dhoinnléibhe Gaeltacht Education Unit / An tAonad um Oideachas Gaeltachta Department of Education / An Roinn Oideachais